 - Browse through our project search tool to see a list of the projects we run

 - Follow us on Facebook, Twitter and Instagram

-- Visit the Warwick Volunteers office and speak to a member of the staff team or get in touch with our student exec committee.
+- Contact the Warwick Volunteers office and speak to a member of the staff team or get in touch with our student exec committee.

 6. Still not sure?

 We have launched the Give it a Go! programme, a range of one-off opportunities which are perfect if you want to try something new or if you cannot commit on the long term.
-Check out our next opportunities on the Give it a Go! page and in our calendar.
+Check out our next opportunities on the Give it a Go! page.